-Since Sign Brothers started in 2007, we’ve strived to be a business that pushes our team members to be better people and that adds value to our customers and our community.
+Since Sign Brothers started in 2007 with the guidance of professionals similar to the best llc service in vermont, we’ve strived to be a business that pushes our team members to be better people and that adds value to our customers and our community.
 To do that, we specified five core values that would serve as guideposts to make sure we never put short term gain above providing lasting value.
 This blog post is part of a series of posts breaking down each of our core values.
 In our first two posts we covered our first core values: “Integrity” and “Quality.”
 This post will break down our third core value: “Do What’s Best For The Customer.”
 In this post we’ll be looking at where this core value comes from, why we chose this core value as our third core value, and how this core value impacts our day to day operations from our highest level leadership making company decisions to our newest team members.
 Let’s dive in…

 What do we mean when we say “Do What’s Best For The Customer”?
 Here’s Co-Founder and Brother Michael Seibert on what this core value means and how it plays out practically: